KDE/digikam-doc/getting_started/database_intro.rst

 Migrating From Other Software
 -----------------------------

-To populate the digiKam database from file properties managed by another software, it's recommended to write all metadata in XMP sidecar files for the best interoperability. digiKam cannot parse proprietary and closed source databases, while XMP sidecar is standardized and well documented.
+The digiKam database can be populated from file properties managed by another program by using the other program to write all metadata into XMP sidecar files.
+While digiKam cannot parse proprietary and closed source databases, it can read XMP sidecar files, which is a standardized and well documented file format.

-Read :ref:`Metadata Setup section <metadata_settings>` to use XMP sidecar with digiKam.
+Read the :ref:`Metadata Setup section <metadata_settings>` to use XMP sidecar files with digiKam.
 The Advanced panel offers profile management to handle special cases while importing and exporting metadata to and from 3rd-party software.

-In a fresh installation of digiKam, you can create a new root collection at the directory where you store images managed by other software.
+In a fresh installation of digiKam, you can create a new root collection in the directory where you store images managed by the other software.
 The contents will be parsed and the database will be populated with the information found in the XMP sidecar files.

-After the items are read (this can take a while), you will be able to see all tags, labels and comments in digiKam item properties.
+After the items are read (this can take a while), you will be able to see all tags, labels and comments in the digiKam item properties.

 .. note: